khrystynaO/blueprints/Milesight-WS203/README.md

-It seems the instructions are already quite clear and well-structured.
-However, there are a few areas where the language can be smoothed out.
-I’ve reworded some sections for clarity and natural flow:

----

 ## **Milesight WS302 Sound Level Sensor Blueprint Guide**

 The **Milesight WS302 Sound Level Sensor** monitors and analyzes sound levels in various environments, providing metrics such as instantaneous sound levels (**LA**), equivalent continuous sound levels (**LAeq**), and maximum sound levels (**LAmax**).
 It also monitors battery levels and RSSI for reliable operation.
 This guide provides step-by-step instructions to set up the sensor, register it with **The Things Network (TTN)**, and integrate it with **Blynk IoT** for data visualization and control.